yowmamasita/moon-http/README.md

 Crude implementation of HTTP/1.0 in [MoonScript](https://moonscript.org/)

+## Why?

+This is just a programming exercise I wanted to do.
+References: [MoonScript](https://moonscript.org/reference/) and [LuaSocket](http://w3.impa.br/~diego/software/luasocket/reference.html).

 ## Setup

 Check the Makefile for commands I use for development, but all I use really is `make`.